-Join Richard Harrington for an in-depth discussion in this video Staging the camera, part of Shooting a Time-Lapse Movie from a Window.
+Join Richard Harrington for an in-depth discussion in this video Staging the camera, part of Time-Lapse Video: Shooting From a Window.

 …One of the most important things with shooting time lapse is a solid platform.…Now, this particular tripod is actually an ultra-portable one.…The legs go up really small.…It's lightweight.…It'll even fit inside of my backpack or my suitcase, which…makes it really easy to bring it with me on the road.…Although, a lot of times I'll keep really…small ones like this, just a simple gorilla pod.…This one's light enough to use with the Go Pro, which is a way to shoot time-lapse.…And, by having these, we can actually get some good shots.…

 Now, what becomes really important as we put this together, is we want…to make sure that the camera is creating a smooth surface against the glass.…You don't want to shoot through the glass of the window at an angle.…A lot of times with these hotels you…have double plated glass, so you're going to want to…actually get the camera a little bit closer…to the glass to cut down on the reflections.…In this particular case, I've got the legs at different lengths because what…I really want to do is put two legs on the window ledge or…

 In this course, Richard Harrington details the steps behind shooting great time-lapses from a window, including how to avoid window reflections and glare.
 The course also includes gear and file-format advice as well as tips for assembling the shots into a finished movie.

 This course was created by RHED Pixel.
 We're honored to host this training in our library

 - Polishing and assembling the shot in Photoshop